 At Norton CEVC Primary School, we strive to promote a love of learning through encouraging and challenging inquisitive minds.
-The foundations of our curriculum are driven by the school’s Christian values and Curriculum Drivers which are intertwined in every aspect of school life.
+The foundations of our curriculum are driven by the school’s Christian Vision, Christian Values and Curriculum Drivers which are intertwined in every aspect of school life.
 We take pride in delivering high quality teaching and learning experiences to enable all children to achieve the highest possible standards in all areas of the curriculum.

 A strong Christian ethos permeates through the daily life which gives the children a safe and nurturing environment.
 We develop and celebrate children’s personal and academic potential whilst broadening their horizons and helping them to make positive contributions to their local community and the wider world.
 Children at Norton learn to persevere and become resilient, respectful and considerate individuals who are ambitious, lifelong learners.
 Children feel challenged and supported and have the confidence to aim high and aspire to more.